NormanBenbrahim/point_of_sale_restaurant/README.md

 I chose to launch this on a Kubernetes cluster on GCP using [SERVICE TO BE DETERMINED] as CI/CD

+# Local Test

-# Non-Container Test
+## Non-Container Test

 I like doing this especially when I first create the applications before containerizing as a sanity check

-There is a utility script in the `util` you can run to do this.
-Tested on Ubuntu 20.04 Desktop because that's what I use
+There is a utility script `util/start-local.sh` you can use.
+Tested on Ubuntu 20.04 Desktop

-[ADD STEPS HERE]
+[ADD STEPS HERE AFTER MAKING SCRIPT]

-# Container Test
+## Container Test

-[ADD STEPS HERE]
+This should work out of the box on a Linux system with Docker installed, tested on Ubuntu 20.04 Desktop

 ```
 cp .env-example .env
+docker-compose up --build
 ```

 # GCP Test